intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

        output_str = tokenizer.decode(output[0], skip_special_tokens=True)
        print(output_str)
    ```
-   > Note: when running LLMs on Intel iGPUs for Windows users, we recommend setting `cpu_embedding=True` in the from_pretrained function.
+   > Note: when running LLMs on Intel iGPUs with limited memory size (e.g. on iGPUs), we recommend setting `cpu_embedding=True` in the from_pretrained function.
-   > This will allow the memory-intensive embedding layer to utilize the CPU instead of iGPU.
+   > This will allow the memory-intensive embedding layer to utilize the CPU instead of GPU.

 * Step 5.
 Run `demo.py` within the activated Python environment using the following command:
   ```bash